Current Fluctuations in One-Dimensional Diffusion-Reaction Systems via Tensor Networks: Conclusion and Perspectives

 We have presented in detail how to compute the cumulant generating function of the current statistics in a 1D nonequilibrium diffusion-reaction system with tensor networks.
-By comparing the cases whether the reaction is turned on or off, we demenstrated that the reaction between holes and electrons has influence on the transport properties.
-The current fluctuations are damped by the reaction.
-We hope this would raise some interests in peer scientists, and to see more investigations in this regard.
+By comparing the cases where the reactions are turned on and off, we demonstrate that the reactions between holes and electrons dampen the current fluctuations, indicating an interesting inequality that could be of fundamental importance.
+We hope this may raise interest among peer scientists and lead to more investigations in this regard.
+One possible exploration would be extending the inequality in driven diffusive systems where the affinity is not well defined, e.g., in the diffusion-reaction system with no symmetric boundary conditions.
 Besides, our work adds to the continuously expanding applications of tensor networks to study the dynamical fluctuations in classical stochastic systems, providing significant promise for the tensor networks to become standard tools in this field of nonequilibrium statistical physics.
+In prospect, tensor networks may be extended to study the diffusion-reaction systems in two dimensions to explore the the behavior of dynamical patterns.
+In addition, since the transition rates in the master equation for the system under study all depend on the local number of holes and electrons, future explorations may also consider systems where transition rates are jointly determined by the states of a few of neighboring sites.